balanced-dev/yuzu-docs/docs/delivery/mapping.md

         .ConvertUsing<LinkIPublishedContentConvertor>();
 ```

 You may ask if there is a difference between straight manual mapping and this method, yes, there is a big difference.
-In the example above this means that whenever automapper comes across a source of IPublishedContent and a destination of a link viewmodel then it will always apply this converter and we have only defined this once.
+In the example above this means that whenever Automapper comes across a source of IPublishedContent and a destination of a link viewmodel then it will always apply this converter and we have only defined this once.

 This greatly reduces the code required and follows closely the ideas of [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).